lautarodibartolo/lautarodibartolo.github.io/README.md

 ## About me

-I am an Industrial Engineer graduated from the National University of Mar del Plata, pursuing a PhD in Science and Technology at the National University of Cuyo.
+I am an industrial engineer graduated from the National University of Mar del Plata, pursuing a PhD in science and technology at the National University of Cuyo.

-I am currently working as a Data Scientist for [Analytics Town](https://www.analyticstown.com/en/home/) working on e-commerce sites of a large retail company in Europe.
+I am currently working as data scientist for [Analytics Town](https://www.analyticstown.com/en/home/) working on e-commerce sites of a large retail company in Europe.
 In addition, I work as a CRM consultant (HubSpot) for [Deitres](https://www.deitres.com), an IoT firm, seeking the automation of marketing and collection tools.
 Finally, I have teaching functions at the National University of Mar del Plata as an assistant professor in applied statistics.

 ## Education

-#### PhD in Science and Technology - National University of Cuyo (Argentina)
+#### PhD in science and technology - National University of Cuyo (Argentina)

 `April 2021 -> December 2024`